 Now selling 35 flavors of premium purees, concentrates, zests and blends, The Perfect Purée of Napa Valley enhances the enjoyment of food and beverages for foodservice and culinary professionals around the globe.
 Chefs, pastry chefs, bakers, mixologists and other culinary masters develop signature gastronomic works of art using its unique flavors such as prickly pear, white peach, pink guava, roasted red pepper, tamarind and yuzu.
 “Our customers are native geniuses in their own right.
 If you were a visual artist, you’d want to have your pastels handy.
 Our reliable purees help them to create, play and make people happy,” Hayward says.

-Known worldwide for their superb quality, her products are natural, free of preservatives and artificial ingredients, thoughtfully sourced and sustainably packaged—claims that producers of syrups with synthetic flavor additives cannot make.
+Known worldwide for their superb quality, her products are free of preservatives and artificial ingredients, thoughtfully sourced and sustainably packaged—claims that producers of syrups with synthetic flavor additives cannot make.
 The Four Seasons Hotels, The Culinary Institute of America and other renowned taste-making establishments are devotees.
 Today, The Perfect Purée of Napa Valley has annual double-digit growth and continues to develop new products and loyal customers.

 “Surrender to Your Senses”